thecodenomad/go-github-boiler/README.md

 3) Testing
 4) Semantic Version bumping

+## Golang

+The pipeline is currently configured to have a matrix test against golang versions 1.17.x and 1.18.x.

 ## Vetting

-Vetting is currently provided by the built in `go vet`, and the execution in the pipeline is controlled by the makefile `vet` target.
+Vetting is currently provided by the built-in `go vet`, and the execution in the pipeline is controlled by the makefile `vet` target.

 ## Linting

-Linting is currently provided by golint, and the execution in the pipeline is controlled by the makefile `lint` target.
+Linting is currently provided by `golint`, and the execution in the pipeline is controlled by the makefile `lint` target.

 ## Testing